Emidio Oddi

-Emidio Oddi (born 22 July 1956 in Castorano) is a retired Italian professional footballer who played as a defender.
+Emidio Oddi (born 22 July 1956 in Castorano) is an Italian former professional footballer who played as a defender.

 Career

 Oddi played for 8 seasons in the Serie A for Hellas Verona F.C., A.S.
 Roma and Udinese Calcio.
 He also played for Roma in the 1983–84 European Cup, scoring a goal in the quarterfinal against BFC Dynamo.
 He did not play in the final defeat to Liverpool.